 Ukon Flowering Japanese Cherry Tree.
 Click the link for Cheaper Bare Root Ukon Cherry Tree

 A particularly good flowering cherry tree, Ukon has delightful hanging clusters of pale pink buds opening as semi-double pale greenish to creamy-white flowers from early Spring.
 A spreading tree - its large green leaves turn a rich rusty-red to coppery bronze colour before shedding each Autumn.
-Expect a height of around 6m at the 10 year point.
-It may go on to grow a few metres more but this is is weather and soil condition related.
+Expect a height of around 6m at the 10-year point.
+It may go on to grow a few metres more but this is weather and soil condition related.

 The Ukon is listed as 4 in the blossom scale, which means it is considered a later flowering variety compared to the other 4 groups (there are only 5 in total).
 The flowering period is April/May so late April or Early May should see the flowers breaking through.
 Weather and location can push this forward or backward.